-NEWS: Based on the information given to the MCD2016 authors, only 26 (out of 106) invitations for submitting, before September 25th 2016, an extended version of MCD2016 papers to the 3 selected journal (RMPD, EJECE, ATS Testing &Evaluation) has been sent to the concerned authors on July 15th 2016!
+NEWS: Based on the information given to the MCD2016 authors, only 26 (out of 106) invitations for submitting, before September 25th 2016, an extended version of MCD2016 papers to the 3 selected journals (RMPD, EJECE, ASTM International - JTE) has been sent to the concerned authors on July 15th 2016!
 MCD2016 authors are inviting to check their email box.

 Thanks all the MCD2016 participants from all over the world that have shared with us excellent scientific and friendly moments.
 Some presentations are posted onto this website such as some great keynote lectures, Welcome words from Ifsttar & Rilem Cluster F information.